 - 5 cups vegetable stock You may substitute with water, but I prefer vegetable stock for flavor.

-- 2 tsp salt add more as needed
+- 2 teaspoon salt add more as needed

 - truffle oil for garnish optional